-According to the National Institute of Alcohol Abuse and Alcoholism (NIAAA), low risk drinking for women is defined as no more than 3 drinks in a day or 7 drinks in a week and for men is defined as no more than 4 drinks in a day or 14 drinks in a week for men.
+The National Institute of Alcohol Abuse and Alcoholism (NIAAA) defines low risk drinking as no more than 3 standard drinks in a day or 7 standard drinks in a week for women and no more than 4 drinks in a day or 14 drinks in a week for men.

-This Labor Day weekend, remember to stay safe while you’re enjoying your time with family and friends.
+And most importantly, remember to stay safe while you’re enjoying your time with family and friends.
 Be sure to have a designated driver, use a rideshare, or take public transportation when planning to consume alcohol.

 Sign up takes 2 minutes · No membership fees · Cancel anytime